How to handle a flat tire

 • Compressor or CO2 cartridges (pack extra for 35"+ tires)

-Step by step of how to fix a flat on an UTV:
+Step-by-step instructions on how to fix a flat on a UTV:

-• Get all passengers out of the vehicle and try to roll/winch your way to a flat area.
-If you try to jack your UTV up on a slant, gravity will win 100% of the time, and you'll end up with more damage than you started with and the potential to hurt/harm anyone involved.
+• Get all passengers out of the vehicle and try to roll or winch your way to a flat area.
+If you try to jack your UTV up on a slant, gravity will win 100% of the time, and you'll end up with more damage than you started with, as well as the potential to hurt or harm anyone involved.

-• If no flat ground is accessible, decide the best approach to your unique situation (e.g., winch from the side, roll until you get to flat ground, safely level the vehicle using available terrain).
+• If no flat ground is accessible, determine the best approach to your unique situation (e.g., winch from the side, roll until you reach flat ground, and safely level the vehicle using available terrain).

-• Grab your tire plug kit, find the puncture, and clean the area around it.
+• Grab your tire plug kit, locate the puncture, and clean the surrounding area.

 • Clear debris and clear the hole's edges by inserting the jagged tool through the puncture.

-• Scratch up the area around the puncture and apply cement to the area around the puncture.
+• Scrape up the area around the puncture and apply cement to the surrounding area.

 • Thread a plug through the eye of the insert tool and insert the plug into the puncture.

-• Remove the insert tool and cut off the ends of the plug that are sticking out
+• Remove the insert tool and cut off the protruding ends of the plug.

 • Use a compressor to inflate to the preferred PSI